jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

 refactor: make it better
 *********************************************************************************

+* I move the difference calculation to the expectation and remove the ``difference`` variable
-* I add a variable for the pattern to remove the repetition
+* then add a variable for the pattern to remove the repetition

   .. code-block:: python